Top Tips To Approach GardeningAugust 15, 2022 - Updated August 04, 2023

-If you are looking to give gardening a try, here is some gardening help for seniors.
+If you are looking to give gardening a try, here is some gardening help.
 It covers various fundamentals, including what plants need to survive, how plant needs can be diverse, gardening tools for seniors, and other variables to consider when gardening for the first time.

 Perennials vs. Annuals